A Comprehensive Guide to Using Cannabis Flower

 As you would know already, there are different strains of medical marijuana.
 The strains differ in their CBD to THC ratio and consequently, their therapeutic effects.
 The major strains of cannabis are Cannabis sativa and Cannabis indica.
 Cannabis sativa has a higher concentration of THC than Cannabis indica; thus, its psychoactive effects are more potent.

 Most dispensaries today hardly stock pure Sativa or indica breeds.
-What you’ll see on the other hands are hybrids that combine attributes of both strains to varying degrees depending on the cultivation conditions.
+What you’ll see on the other hand are hybrids that combine attributes of both strains to varying degrees depending on the cultivation conditions.
 The attendant at your dispensary should be able to tell you more about the available strains, or you could follow this link to know more.

 Usually, discovering the best breed for you is a trial and error process.
 You may have to sample some of the available breeds to know which would work best for your condition.
 As a general rule, first-time users should start with breeds that have low THC content due to the ‘high’ you’ll get after using them.
 Some breeds are also known to work better for certain ailments.
 Your doctor should be able to enlighten you on the best breed for your condition when you fix an appointment to get your medical marijuana card.